apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

   </tr>
 </table>
 \* Not supported in this release.
-\*\* Used to cast binary data other than INT and BIGINT coming to/from sources such as MapR-DB/HBase.
+\*\* Used to cast binary data coming to/from sources such as MapR-DB/HBase.
 \*\*\* You cannot convert a character string having a decimal point to an INT or BIGINT.

 ### Date and Time Data Types